standardgalactic/third-brain/_Notes/What may seem atrocious to you, may make sense to someone else.md

-# What may seem atrocious to you, may make sense to someone else
 - New York Times wrote a story on the atrocious working conditions of Foxconn (Taiwanese electronics manufacturer)
 - Readers were, justifiably, upset.